 How can we use this training to support our unit’s program in a troop setting?

 TLT training is the cornerstone of a youth’s leadership experience.
-He will learn what is expected of him and how he can contribute to the success of both his patrol and the troop, while at the same time strengthening his own abilities to lead effectively.
+He or she will learn what is expected of him or her and how he or she can contribute to the success of both his or her patrol and the troop, while at the same time strengthening his or her own abilities to lead effectively.
 It will lead the troop to a true youth-led capability.

-How can I help the Scout become the best leader he can be?
+How can I help the Scout become the best leader he or she can be?

 What Is National Youth Leadership Training (NYLT)?